Monitor-Break/Additions/README.md

 # Installation

-Package should be installed using the Unity Package Manager via git url.
+Package should be installed/updated using the Unity Package Manager via git url.

 [Unity Documentation on Installation from Git Url](https://docs.unity3d.com/Manual/upm-ui-giturl.html)